PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 10:37:06
+Last updated: 2024-04-06 10:37:40
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: Some things are more important than doing math problems. - Bode Locke